Pellotine: Natural occurrence

-Ancient use
+History

-Native inhabitants of north-eastern Mexico around 810–1070 CE (according to carbon dating) are thought to have used a number of "mescal buttons" (peyote plant material) containing mescaline, pellotine, and other related alkaloids.
+Native inhabitants of north-eastern Mexico around 810 to 1070 CE (according to carbon dating) are thought to have used a number of "mescal buttons" (cacti of the genus Lophophora) containing mescaline, pellotine, and other related alkaloids.
 While it is known that the cytisine-containing "mescal beans" were at least ornamental, it is unclear whether "mescal buttons" were ornamental or used for their psychoactive effects.